Katy Perry Never Eyed Orlando Bloom As Long-Term: ‘No Last Straw,’ Just Over?

 — Rod Hagwood (@RodHagwood) August 6, 2016

-People also talked to a source who is close to Orlando and they seemed to mirror what was learned about Katy’s thoughts on her dating Bloom.
+People also talked to a source who is close to Orlando, and they seemed to mirror what was learned about Katy’s thoughts on her dating Bloom.
 “There was no last straw” that came about to cause a breakup, said the person who is close to Orlando.
 Even during the times the two were pictured in PDA scenes, “Bloom was still keeping his options open.”
 The source went on to relay how their relationship was never serious, despite everyone making it out to be that way.

 .@katyperry: "She's got a work ethic like no one else" –@CapitolRecords' Joe Rainey. @billboard #ChartBeatPodcast! https://t.co/AH2OglH7s4 pic.twitter.com/ysHasTDEdV